 You need to arrive at about 8:00 pm.

 What time do I need to go to sleep?

 Generally, we like to have you in your bed with the lights out and the TV off by 11:00 pm.
 This is to ensure that we have enough time to gather the information we need about your sleep.
 If you require a much later or earlier bedtime, please contact the Sleep Disorders Center before you arrive for your sleep study to allow for any special arrangements.

 After I have all these wires on and I am in bed, what do I do if I need to get up to use the bathroom?

 To get up and out of your bed during the night to use the bathroom or for any other reason, all you have to do is call out for your technologist.
-Once you do call-out, the technologist will come into your room and unhook a few wires so you can move freely around the room.
+The technologist will come into your room and unhook a few wires so you can move freely around the room.

 What time does my study end in the morning?

-Generally, the overnight sleep recordings are ended sometime between 6:00 - 6:30 am unless special circumstances permit.
+Generally, the overnight sleep recordings are ended sometime between 6:00 and 6:30 am unless special circumstances permit.